esnet/pond/docs/timeseries.md

         ]
     };

-You may also optionally associate the TimeSeries with an Index.
+As a side note you can also optionally associate the whole TimeSeries with an Index.
 This is very helpful when caching different TimeSeries.

     var indexedData = {
         "index": "1d-625",        // <-- Index specified here